EveryVS

 FeatureSamsung Galaxy S26 UltraGoogle Pixel 10 Pro

-Stylus✅ S Pen built-in❌ No
+Stylus✅ Built-in S Pen support❌ No built-in stylus

 Weight214g207g